Chief Executive Officer

 Evelyn Castro began her journey in education as a Teach for America corps member and founding teacher at Alliance Health Services Academy High School, in South Los Angeles.
 Through this role, she was able to support the school in the development of a positive school culture and rigorous instructional program.
 During this time she also founded several programs including RISE (Rising Inner-City Students through Education), a program dedicated to providing students and families with college support and guidance.
 For three consecutive years, Evelyn took three cohorts of high school students in RISE to the East Coast to visit top universities.
 Evelyn transitioned to the role of Assistant Principal at the same school, where she led teachers in implementing a rigorous curriculum, reinforced strong school-family communication, and led the school to full WASC accreditation.
 She graduated the first three senior classes of Alliance Health Services Academy High School, prior to joining Ednovate.
 Evelyn is a passionate school leader who believes in creating and nurturing environment where every child is valued and where each student’s strengths, areas of growth, experiences, and passions can inform a truly personalized learning experience.
 She received her B.A. in Sociology, Women’s Studies and Spanish from the University of California, Santa Barbara and received her M.A. in Urban Education-Policy and Administration from Loyola Marymount University.
 Today, Evelyn is excited to be a part of a successful and growing network and is honored to lead the third Ednovate high school in the community of Santa Ana.
 In her free time, Evelyn enjoys cooking, traveling, and going on hikes with her two boxers, Rocco and Sasha.

-As a child of Korean immigrants, Jeanie Cho was the first in her family to go off to college.
-After finishing her degree in mathematics at Azusa Pacific University, she joined Teach For America- Chicago.
-She continued teaching high school math at CICS Northtown Academy and at UIC College Prep, where she led her sophomores to achieve the highest ACT-aligned PLAN scores in the Noble Network of Charter Schools.
-While working in college persistence as a College and Alumni Counselor, Jeanie developed a strong passion to help high school students succeed through college and beyond.
-She then joined the School Leadership Program at the Harvard Graduate School of Education.
-She served as a principal intern for Cambridge Street Upper School before becoming a founding principal for one of Ednovate's upcoming campuses.
-When Jeanie is not at work, she enjoys eating clean, jogging, and salsa dancing- but really, dancing of any sort.
+Jeanie Cho is a child of hard-working Korean immigrant parents who raised her to have the spirit of brio- a determined attitude and relentless pursuit of aspirations.
+She was the first in her family to go off to college, traveling from Chicago to California to study mathematics at Azusa Pacific University.
+She then returned home and joined Teach For America- Chicago, where she taught high school math at CICS Northtown Academy.
+After a few years, she continued teaching math at UIC College Prep, where she led her sophomores to achieve the highest ACT-aligned math scores in the Noble Network of Charter Schools.
+Jeanie then transitioned into college persistence work as the College and Alumni Counselor, where she developed a strong passion for seeing her students through college completion.
+Jeanie joined the School Leadership Program at the Harvard Graduate School of Education and served as a principal intern for Cambridge Street Upper School.
+Now, Jeanie is the founding principal for USC Brío College Prep, which serves a community of predominantly recent immigrant families and first-generation college attending students.
+When Jeanie is not working, she recharges through jogs, yoga, podcasts, or salsa dancing.

 Principal, USC East College Prep